hello@mejocare.com

 • Dilated eye exam, to check the overall health of your retina.

-• B-exam, that helps to study the internal structure of the eye.
+• B-exam, which helps to study the internal structure of the eye.

 🟢Do’s Before Surgery